Executive Team

 Director of Strategic Business Development

-Robyn supports organisational development by translating theoretical research into accessible frameworks for institutional partners.
-His professional background spans leadership roles in higher education, enterprise management, and third-sector governance.
-As a university lecturer and programme manager in business management, he developed instructional models that assist decision-makers in evaluating and applying complex information effectively.
+Robyn Griffiths supports organisational development by translating theoretical research into accessible frameworks for institutional partners.
+His professional background spans leadership in higher education, business ownership, and nonprofit governance.
+As a university lecturer and programme manager in business management at the University of Wales Trinity Saint David (UWTSD), he has developed strategic frameworks that allow decision-makers to evaluate and apply complex intelligence effectively.

-His work focuses on establishing transparent operational models that support the long-term intellectual independence of the Institute.
-He coordinates access pathways to ensure that under-resourced entities, including small enterprises and registered charities, can implement advanced governance tools.
-Drawing from a background in the creative arts, he encourages balanced technological capability supported by verified regulatory alignment.
+His work at the Institute focuses on establishing transparent and sustainable commercial models that support the long-term intellectual independence of the research programs.
+He coordinates access pathways to ensure that smaller organisations, social enterprises, and community groups are not left behind as the digital landscape matures.
+Drawing from deep roots in the arts and creative industries, he advocates for high-performing technology implementation balanced by verified ethical governance.

 Naveen Kumar KK